 Prior requests to POUs elicited narrative information about their strategies and plans to remain resource adequate.
-From these filings, the Energy Commission reported on elements that have become standard and explicit, along with elements that are significantly diverse or implicit.
+From these filings, the CEC reported on elements that have become standard and explicit, along with elements that are significantly diverse or implicit.

-All POUs, without regard to the balancing areas in which they serve load, are directed by Assembly Bill 380 (Núñez, Chapter 367, Statutes of 2007) to "...prudently plan for and procure resources that are adequate to meet its planning reserve margin and peak demand and operating reserves, sufficient to provide reliable electric service to its customers."
+All POUs, without regard to the balancing areas in which they serve load, are directed by Public Utilities Code section 9620(a) to "...prudently plan for and procure resources that are adequate to meet its planning reserve margin and peak demand and operating reserves, sufficient to provide reliable electric service to its customers."
 This statute recognizes that locally managed public electric utilities have some variability and discretion about what constitutes reliable and affordable electric service for their local customers.
 This relatively autonomous responsibility includes decisions about what planning strategies and procurement options are appropriate for implementing a desired level of customer service.

-Small POUs (those with annual peak loads no larger than 200 MW in either 2017 or 2018) are required to report hourly historical loads for the previous calendar year according to Section 1346 on Electricity Resource Adequacy (California Code Regulations, Title 20, Division 2, Chapter 3, Article 2).
-Form S-3 is a much simplified version of Demand Form 1.6a.
+Small POUs (those with annual peak loads no larger than 200 MW in either 2019 or 2020) are required to report hourly historical loads for the previous calendar year according to Section 1346 on Electricity Resource Adequacy (California Code Regulations, Title 20, Division 2, Chapter 3, Article 2).
+Form S-3 is a simplified version of Demand Form 1.6a.
 By filing Form S-3, small POUs are not required to file any of the demand forms.

-Large LSEs (with annual peak loads greater than 200 MW) are required to provide 10-year resource plans covering 2019 through 2028.
-Large LSEs are requested to provide a forecast of an additional two years to 2030.
+Large LSEs (with annual peak loads greater than 200 MW) are required to provide 10-year resource plans covering 2021 through 2030.
 The 10-year resource plans from large POUs are compatible and comparable in all respects with the year-ahead resource adequacy filings from small POUs.
-In effect, the first-year projections can be summarized to provide a statewide snapshot of all POU loads and resources for 2019, along with some long-term assessments of supply trends for the large POUs.
+In effect, the first-year projections can be summarized to provide a statewide snapshot of all POU loads and resources for 2021, along with some long-term assessments of supply trends for the large POUs.

 Actual hourly demand (average energy consumption over the hour) should be reported in MW.
-Begin with the hour that ended at 1 a.m. on January 1, 2018.
+Begin with the hour that ended at 1 a.m. on January 1, 2020.
 The time basis should be Pacific Standard Time throughout the year.
 Show the load measured at the balancing area take-out point.
-WAPA should report hourly load for each LSE separately (Trinity Public Utility District, Lassen Municipal Utility District, and others) for its total requirements in the California ISO balancing area.
+WAPA should report hourly load for each LSE separately (Trinity Public Utility District, Lassen Municipal Utility

+District, and others) for its total requirements in the California ISO balancing area.